 Higher liquidity alleviates the trade-off between the price of an asset it can be sold/bought for and the speed of its sale.
 People have preference for liquidity as demonstrated by the theory first introduced by John Maynard Keynes.
 Many theories and empirical studies suggest that lower liquidity results in underrated value stored in assets.

-Making securities and assets more liquid will help unlock their underlying value.
+Making assets more liquid will help unlock their underlying value.
 A share of stock that’s traded on an exchange is of higher value than a share of stock in an identical private company because there is less friction to trade the public stock.
 Less friction often means more market participants, more volume, smaller spreads, and less price impact.

 How big is the illiquidity discount?
 Financial economists have attempted to measure the illiquidity discount in a variety of ways.
 A common rule of thumb is 20–30%.
 This represents a huge amount of value and therein lies great promise.